-With the ever-increasing population, the requirement of nutritious food has risen steeply across the world.
+With the ever-increasing population, the requirement for nutritious food has risen steeply across the world.
 Since time immemorial, animals have been an integral part of agriculture.
-They have been used to derive milk, meat, eggs, wool, silk, for labor, etc. As the animals are so crucial part of agriculture, they require proper care and management.
-According to some estimates, more than 70% of world’s total livestock population is in India and China.
+They have been used to derive milk, meat, eggs, wool, silk, for labour, etc. As animals are so crucial part of agriculture, they require proper care and management.
+According to some estimates, more than 70% of the world’s total livestock population is in India and China.
 However, their contribution to the world farm produce is only 25%.
 This means that productivity per unit is very low.
-This led to the concept of animal husbandry where a more scientific approach to caring and breeding of farm animals is provided.
+This led to the concept of animal husbandry where a more scientific approach to caring for and breeding farm animals is provided.

-This is a professional approach towards the conventional farm management practices which gives the boost to food production.
+This is a professional approach to conventional farm management practices which gives a boost to food production.

 - Dairy Farm Management – This is the management of the animals that provide milk (milch animals).
 The goal is to enhance the quantity and quality of the milk produced.
-For this purpose, high yielding and disease resistant breeds are maintained in a strictly hygienic manner with proper housing, adequate water supply, and nutrient-rich fodder.
-Regular inspection and record-keeping ensures that a good high-quality yield is generated.
+For this purpose, high-yielding and disease-resistant breeds are maintained in a strictly hygienic manner with proper housing, adequate water supply, and nutrient-rich fodder.
+Regular inspection and record-keeping ensure that a good high-quality yield is generated.

 - Poultry Farm Management – Poultry farming refers to the rearing of domesticated fowl (birds) for their meat and eggs.
 These birds include chicken, ducks, turkey, geese, etc. Just like dairy farming, selection of disease-free and suitable breeds, maintenance of hygienic farm conditions, providing proper food and water, and health care, are the main goals of poultry farm management.